 The name, however, didn't go away just yet, and these handful of post-68 Hartbeats sightings give further credence to the idea that "Hartbeats" was short-hand for "Grateful Dead Jam":

-- 8/28/69 -- a Family Dog jam with the Dead, again minus Weir and Pigpen, plus organist Howard Wales and apparently others (including a flute player) was taped by Bear, who apparently labeled it "Hartbeats" (per Deadlists).
+- 8/28/69 -- a Family Dog jam with the Dead and friends -- again minus Weir and Pigpen, plus organist Howard Wales and others, including a flute player -- was taped by Bear, who apparently labeled it "Hartbeats" (per Deadlists).

 - 4/17, 18 & 19/70 -- Mickey Hart & His Hartbeats with the even-better-named Bobby Ace & His Cards From the Bottom of the Deck, aka the acoustic Dead (with some solo Pigpen).
 Music from this was released in 2013 as Family Dog at the Great Highway, San Francisco, CA 4/18/70.
 See also Lost Live Dead.